dragomit/hsm/README.md

  }

  // Define state machine object which holds the state hierarchy.
- // State machine is parameterized by the extended state.
-If you don't need extended state, use struct{}. sm := hsm.StateMachine[*state]{}
+ // State machine is parameterized by the extended state type.
+Use struct{} if you don't need it. sm := hsm.StateMachine[*state]{}

  // Actions are functions that take hsm.Event and extended state, and return no result